 With an annual fee close to that of the Premium Rewards Card, the Arrival Plus card has comparable benefits.

-The Arrival Plus card has an $89 annual fee, waived the first year, making it less expensive than the Premium Rewards Card (which has a $95 fee that is not waived the first year).
+The Arrival Plus card has an None annual fee, making it less expensive than the Premium Rewards Card (which has a $95 fee that is not waived the first year).

 There are no foreign transaction fees and it is a Mastercard, making it a smart choice for international travel because it will have broad acceptance.

 Unlike the Premium Rewards Card, which does not have a balance transfer intro offer, the Arrival Plus card gives you 0% for 12 months.
 That gives you some time to transfer a balance and pay it off before the regular APR rate of 18.24%, 22.24% or 25.24% Variable kicks in.